FRRouting/frr/doc/user/basic.rst

 These options apply to all |PACKAGE_NAME| daemons.

+.. option:: -d
-.. clicmd:: -d, --daemon
+.. option:: --daemon

-  Runs in daemon mode.
+   Run in daemon mode.

-.. clicmd:: -f file, --config_file=FILE
+.. option:: -f <file>
+.. option:: --config-file <file>

    Set configuration file name.

-.. clicmd:: -h, --help
+.. option:: -h, --help

    Display this help and exit.

-.. clicmd:: -i file, --pid_file=file
+.. option:: -i <file>
+.. option:: --pid-file <file>

    Upon startup the process identifier of the daemon is written to a file, typically in :file:`/var/run`.
 This file can be used by the init system to implement commands such as ``.../init.d/zebra status``, ``.../init.d/zebra restart`` or ``.../init.d/zebra stop``.

    The file name is an run-time option rather than a configure-time option so that multiple routing daemons can be run simultaneously.
 This is useful when using |PACKAGE_NAME| to implement a routing looking glass.
 One machine can be used to collect differing routing views from differing points in the network.

-.. clicmd:: -A address, --vty_addr=address
+.. option:: -A <address>
+.. option:: --vty-addr <address>

    Set the VTY local address to bind to.
 If set, the VTY socket will only be bound to this address.

-.. clicmd:: -P port, --vty_port=port
+.. option:: -P <port>
+.. option:: --vty-port <port>

    Set the VTY TCP port number.
 If set to 0 then the TCP VTY sockets will not be opened.

-.. clicmd:: -u user, --vty_addr=user
+.. option:: -u <user>
+.. option:: --vty_addr <user>

    Set the user and group to run as.

+.. option:: -v
-.. clicmd:: -v, --version
+.. option:: --version

    Print program version.

 .. _Loadable_Module_Support: